manjulamishra/beautiful-jekyll/_posts/2018-11-30-housing_project.md

 1. Finding the right dataset
 2. Knowing what statistical techniques to use
 3. The most effective visualizations
-4. Writing a good readable story
+4. Writing a good readable report